 Again, there’s nothing wrong with being a friend of sacred spaces.
 They represent a legacy of humankind’s expression of ingenuity and purpose.
 We should preserve them for future generations.

 Find Your Inner Sanctuary

 Everyone has sacred spiritual gifts.
 These gifts sleep within, waiting for us to access and awaken them.
-Whether these gifts are part of our DNA or spiritual or other states does not matter.
+Whether these gifts are part of our DNA, spiritual, or other states does not matter.
 When you are awake, you can see all creation is sacred.
-Some traditions call this Eureka experience Oneness.
+Some traditions call this Eureka to experience Oneness.